 iii.
 Verification of order after the prescription is filled

-This individual should demonstrate in-depth knowledge of pharmacology and therapeutics, and understand pharmacy systems of drug distribution and reimbursement.
-Experience in Specialty Pharmacy drug utilization review and data analysis is highly desirable.
-Excellent written and verbal presentation skills are required.
+This individual should demonstrate basic knowledge of pharmacology and therapeutics, and understand pharmacy systems of drug distribution and formulary management.
+Excellent verbal and written communication skills and the ability to work with others are required.
 Must have expertise in patient management.

 Travel to care sites for meetings may be required.